 If you find you need more of a pleasure pregame these days, consider having those so-important intimate conversations while sharing a warm bath.
 Our Intimacy Bath Salts with CBD & Cacao are like a romantic bouquet for the senses – both yours and your partner’s.

+Female arousal after menopause is complex.
 The decline in testosterone and estrogen have physical effects as well as emotional ones, of course.
-Vaginal tissues may thin, becoming less elastic and more easily irritated, and vaginal dryness can be an extremely common sign that menopause is underway (though not always!)
+Vaginal tissues may thin, becoming less elastic and more easily irritated (a condition known as vaginal atrophy) and vaginal dryness can be an extremely common sign that menopause is underway (though not always!)

 Lack of natural lubrication and less pliable tissues can add up to painful sex.
 Penetration or even simple touch may be uncomfortable now, and anticipating painful sex can also cause your libido to hop on the next plane to anywhere else.